Red Crow Community College: Rebuilding Canada’s first Tribal College

 Through intimate roundtable engagement sessions, we spoke with Elders, faculty, staff, students and members of the community to create an understanding of their needs for the new building.

-The result was six design drivers: Blackfoot identity ― what it means to be Blackfoot; Kinship ― how we build relationships with one another and our spaces; Inclusivity ― ensuring everyone of all abilities is welcomed; Inspiration ― creating a space that evokes discovery and excitement; Innovation ― providing access to technology and inspiring new ideas; and Resiliency ― creating a space to heal, and grow into the future.
+Together, we developed six design drivers: Blackfoot identity ― what it means to be Blackfoot; Kinship ― how we build relationships with one another and our spaces; Inclusivity ― ensuring everyone of all abilities is welcomed; Inspiration ― creating a space that evokes discovery and excitement; Innovation ― providing access to technology and inspiring new ideas; and, Resiliency ― creating a space to heal, and grow into the future.

 We ensured that these concepts were woven into every facet of the design.